HamzaHassan21/lambda-vs-lambdaedge-performance-analysis/README.md

 P99 latency

-Error rates / throttling
+Error rates or throttling behaviour

-## 5. Payload Size Variation

-Test HTML files of different sizes:

-Small (~3 KB)

-Medium (~30 KB)

-Large (~300 KB with assets)

-Measure:

-TTFB (Time To First Byte)

-Total download time

-Latency differences between region vs edge

-## 6. Geographic Performance Evaluation
+### 5. Geographic Performance Evaluation

-Use VPNs to simulate long-distance user requests
+Use VPNs to simulate long-distance requests

 Acknowledge limitations:

-Extra routing layers
+Additional routing layers

-VPN server inconsistencies
+VPN endpoint inconsistencies

-Focus on latency trend differences, not absolute precision
+Focus on relative latency differences, not absolute measurements

-Compare:

-Lambda@Edge latency vs

-Regional Lambda latency over distance

-Expected Outcomes
+## Expected Outcomes
+### Lambda@Edge (Edge Execution)

 Lambda@Edge is expected to:

-Significantly reduce latency for global users
+Reduce perceived latency for globally distributed users through proximity and caching

-Deliver much faster repeated responses due to caching
+Deliver faster repeated responses due to CloudFront edge cache HITs

-Provide more stable performance under load
+Be most effective for lightweight, read-heavy workloads such as request routing and static content delivery

+Exhibit limited observability, with delayed and centralised CloudWatch logs

+### Regional AWS Lambda (Baseline Execution)

 Regional Lambda is expected to:

-Show increased latency for distant users
+Show increased latency for users far from the deployment region

-Exhibit more pronounced cold starts
+Exhibit more visible cold-start behaviour

-Be less efficient for globally distributed workloads
+Provide stronger observability and monitoring capabilities

+Serve as a stable baseline for evaluating the benefits and trade-offs of edge execution

+## Comparative Insight

+Overall, the comparison is expected to demonstrate that:

+Performance improvements from Lambda@Edge are driven primarily by edge caching and geographic proximity, not raw execution speed

+Regional Lambda remains preferable for workloads requiring strong observability, dynamic processing, or non-cacheable logic

+Edge computing is most beneficial when architectural conditions align with cacheable, latency-sensitive workloads

 ## References